ceat-ceat/onimaiexecutor/README.md

 # onimaiexecutor

+coregui executor for script builders

-this will work as long as you have serverside access to the game as this is an antilogger for script builders
+this will work as long as you have serverside access

 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/ceat-ceat/onimaiexecutor/main/client/main.lua", true))()